March across Samar: Aftermath

-General Smith passed Waller's report of the executions to his superior, General Adna R. Chaffee.
-Chaffee decided to investigate these executions, despite General J. Franklin Bell purportedly having carried out similar executions on a much larger scale months before with no subsequent investigations.
+Smith passed Waller's report to General Adna Chaffee.
+For some reason, Chaffee decided to investigate these executions, despite General J. Franklin Bell and Colonel Jacob H. Smith having carried out similar executions on a much larger scale months before with no subsequent investigations.

-Waller was brought up on charges of murder in ordering the execution of the eleven Filipino porters.
-A court martial began on March 17, 1902.
-The court-martial board consisted of 7 Army officers and 6 Marine Corps officers, led by U.S. Army General William H. Bisbee.
+Waller was tried for murder in ordering the execution of the eleven Filipino porters.
+A court martial began on March 17, 1902.[3]
+The court-martial board consisted of 7 Army officers and 6 Marine Corps officers, lead by U.S. Army General William H. Bisbee.

 Major Henry P. Kingsbury, USA, the prosecutor, read the charge and specification.

+CHARGE: Murder, in violation of the 58th Article of War.

+SPECIFICATION: In that Major Littleton W.T.
+Waller, United States Marine Corps, being then and there detached for service with the United States Army by authority of the President of the United States, did, in time of war, willfully and feloniously and with malice aforethought, murder and kill eleven men, names unknown, natives of the Philippine Islands, by ordering and causing his subordinate officer under his command, John Horace Arthur Day, 1st Lieutenant, U.S. Marine Corps, and a firing detail of enlisted men under his said command, to take out said eleven men and shoot them to death, which said order was then and there carried into execution and said eleven natives, and each of them, were shot with rifles, from the effects of which they then and there died.

+This at Basey, Island of Samar, Philippine Islands, on or about the 20th day of January, 1902.

 Waller's attorney, Cdr Adolf Marix USN, first argued, unsuccessfully, that the Army had no jurisdiction over him as he was still under Marine Corps command.
 From the court martial transcript:

-"The specification does not allege that Major Waller is now detached for service with the United States Army, nor does it allege that due process against him for the offence was instituted before he was detached from the Army.
+“ "The specification does not allege that Major Waller is now detached for service with the United States Army, nor does it allege that due process against him for the offence was instituted before he was detached from the Army.
 The charge does not, therefore, represent a case within the jurisdiction of the Army court martial."
 In other words, Marix said, the Army did not charge Waller when he was assigned to them, and he is not assigned to them any longer.